 I hate to admit it.
 I am a Health Coach for goodness sake!
-I have already lost so much weight.
-I am usually so careful … but I sit here about to type the terrible truth.
+I've already lost so much weight.
+I'm usually so careful, but I sit here about to type the terrible truth.
 I gained 12lbs over the summer!

-It has taken me a few months but I finally found the game plan that has helped me to avoid the waistline spread.
-I know many of us who work-at-home struggle with the same issue, so here's your chance to put a game plan in place too!
-These aren’t the newest ideas you have ever heard.
-In fact, sometimes just going back to what originally made you successful is all you really need.
-These suggestions aren’t earth-shattering, but they DO work!
+It's taken me a few months, but I've finally found the game plan that has helped me to avoid the waistline spread.
+I know many of you who work-at-home struggle with weight gain too, so here's your chance to put a game plan in place!

 - Consider how you best eat and plan either small meals you can eat during the day or one big lunch.

 - Don't forget healthy snacks.
 (Veggies and hummus or salsa are a great healthy way to satisfy hunger.)

 - Put your lunch aside in a designated part of the fridge and know that it is the food you are allowed during the day.